Home

 31

-Baby Blue Eyes, Nemophila menziesii, is a common annual herb of California, Oregon, and Baja California, and a popular garden plant.
+Baby Blue Eyes (Nemophila menziesii), a common annual of California, Oregon, and Baja California, is a popular garden plant.
 It is a spring-blooming wildflower that gets its name from the bright blue flowers of two of the three varieties that are recognized.
 One variety, var. atomaria, is found in the north coast and has almost pure white flowers.
 It can occasionally be found outside its native range as an introduced species, in Alaska, for example.
-Baby Blue Eyes grows virtually through...
+Baby Blue Eyes grows virtually throughout Cali...

 >>